What Is External Cephalic Version?

 The procedure is usually done near a delivery room in case you need an emergency C-section.

-ECVs are a success about half the time.
-If your doctor can't get your baby to flip after the first attempt, she may try again after a week or so.
+ECVs work about half the time.
+If your doctor can't get your baby to flip after the first attempt, they may try again after a week or so.

 After an ECV, sometimes babies flip to the headfirst position, then flip back to breech.
 And sometimes breech babies flip on their own before birth, though the bigger they get, the less room there is to move.